fdileta/gitlab-dbt-project/transform/snowflake-dbt/models/common/common_columns.md

 {% docs dbt_valid_to %}

 The timestamp when this row became invalidated.
 The most recent snapshot record will have `dbt_valid_to` set to null.
-The timestamp is updated to the `dbt_valid_from` timestamp in the a new snapshot row when it is created.

 {% enddocs %}